 Application : Applied Explanation on : application of the practice The Board of Directors is currently comprised of persons with a diverse range of qualifications, experience and skills.
-These include qualified engineers, accountants and a lawyer with diverse experience including in the downstream oil & gas industry, banking, corporate advisory, finance and venture capital work - all of which brings to the Board a diverse pool of highly talented individuals who are able to critically review and provide the Board and Senior Management candid views and advice on the strategy, business plans, operations, finance, products and other areas including customer relations and marketing.
-Their diverse cultural backgrounds (both Malaysian and Filipino) provides the Board with a balance of understanding in managing expectations of the parent company and at the same time Malaysian business needs.
-As at 31 December 2018, the Board of nine (9) members has three (3) women Directors; two (2) of whom are Independent Directors and one (1) Executive Director.
-As at 8 February 2019, with the resignation of one (1) woman Independent Director, the Board at the moment has one (1) woman Independent Director and one (1) woman Executive Director.
-Senior Management is made up of eight (8) Heads of Department / Managers that are in charge of key Departments.
-These are the Chief Executive Officer (who is also the Chairman of the Management Committee), the General Manager, the Chief Finance Officer, Head of Retail and Commercial Business, Head of Refinery, Head of Distribution & Terminal Operations, Head of Supply and the General Counsel /Company Secretary/HR Manager.
-The said Heads of Department / Managers form the Management Committee of the Company.
-They are professionally qualified (with many having post graduate qualifications) and each have decades of experience in the downstream oil & gas business that helps the Board in implementing the strategies and managing the day-to-day business and operations.
-Of the Management Committee of eight (8) members, three (3) are women holding key portfolios as General Manager, Chief Finance Officer and Head of Refinery.
+These include qualified engineers, accountants, a banker and a lawyer, with diverse experience including in the downstream oil & gas industry, banking, corporate advisory, finance and venture capital work, all of which brings to the Board a diverse pool of highly talented individuals who are able to critically review and provide the Board and Senior Management candid views and advice on the strategy, business plans, operations, finance, products and other areas including customer relations and marketing.
+Their diverse cultural backgrounds - Malaysian and Filipino - provide the Board with a balance of understanding in managing the expectations of the stakeholders and, at the same time, the Company's business needs.
+As at 27 February 2020, the Board is comprised of nine (9) members of whom three (3) are women Directors.
+Of the three (3) women Directors, two (2) are Independent Directors (one of whom is also the Chairperson of the Nominating Committee) and one (1) Executive Director. does not rely only on the Board members but also external consultants to recommend potential candidates for appointment to the Board.
+Of the six (6) Directors appointed to the Board since the takeover by Petron in 2012, three (3) were proposed by Directors, one (1) was proposed by Management and two (2) by a consultant.
+In each case there is extensive review undertaken (including an interview) before the candidate is proposed for consideration.
+Explanation for : departure Large companies are re equired to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

-Explanation for departure :

-Large companies are required to complete the columns - Non-large companies are encouraged

-Measure :

-Timeframe :